Hexagon/pup/docs/src/usage/configuration.md

 By default, the API is only exposed to localhost, and will listen on a random port.

 If you want to use the API remotely, you can supply a specific port (one per instance) and set hostname to `0.0.0.0`.
-It is highly recommended to use a proxy such as nginx to expose the API to the internet.
+It is highly recommended to use a proxy such as nginx, and applying additional security measures, if exposing the API to the internet.

 **Example, listening on port 9000 of all interfaces:**